Bullying and Depression in Children

 A mental state or chronic mental disorder characterized by feeling of sadness, loneliness ,despair, low self esteem, and self reproach; accompanying signs include psychomotor retardation, withdrawal from social contact, and vegetative states such as loss of appetite and insomnia.

-- Major Depression: This is characterized by symptoms that interfere with person’s ability to work, sleep, study and eat.
+- Major Depression: This is characterized by symptoms that interfere with a person’s ability to work, sleep, study and eat.

 - Minor Depression: Characterized by having symptoms for two weeks or longer.
 There are different types of minor depression, including psychotic depression, postpartum depression, and seasonal affective disorder.